Articles in this section

 What are custom document properties?

-Custom document properties are data that sit on top of the document, they are also known as metadata.
-Custom document properties are often used for archiving purposes in Document Management Systems (DMS) such as SharePoint.
-These values can be set statically using plain text or dynamically using the binding syntax.
 Custom document properties can be used to create properties that aren't covered by the standard document properties.
-Often, this would be specialized metadata that is needed for a DMS system such as versioning, randomized ID numbers, etc..
+Often, this is specific metadata needed for a DMS such as versioning, ID numbers, etc..

 How to set a custom document property in a smart template